Filed Under: The Hijacked Holiday

 HAPPY 420 EVERYONE!
 May your flame burn clean, your herb stay green, and your circle stay solid—may the smoke you share carry truth, peace, and rebellion wherever it drifts.

 © 2025 Pot Culture Magazine.
 All rights reserved.
-This content is the exclusive property of Pot Culture Magazine and may not be reproduced, distributed, or transmitted in any form or by any means without prior written permission from the publisher, except for brief quotations in critical reviews.
+This content is the exclusive property of Pot Culture Magazine.
+It may not be reproduced, distributed, or transmitted in any form or by any means without prior written permission from the publisher, except for brief quotations in critical reviews.

 Discover more from POT CULTURE MAGAZINE